 Is it Drought Tolerant?

-Once established it requires moderate watering.
+Yes, it is once established it requires low to moderate watering.
 It will bloom all summer long but will lose its foliage during the winter months.
-It is a tuff perennial that many local City, State, and County landscapers use it for its resiliency and prolific flowering attributes.
+It is a tuff perennial that many local City, State, and County landscapers used for its resiliency and prolific flowering attributes.
 It is native throughout South-Central Texas, West Arizona, and southwest New Mexico.

 Where to place the Yellow Bells Plant?